alex9smith/recipes/src/recipes/henriettes-cheese-scones.md

 ## Notes

-These freeze very well in a frezzer bag and last for months.
+These freeze very well in a freezer bag and last for months.
 Reheat in the toaster or (briefly) in the microwave on low power.